TheGuyMatt/mortem-os/README.md

 # mortem-os
 This is an OS development project that is being developed with the intention of learning more about OS development and low-level programming.
 I was inspired by [this video](https://www.youtube.com/watch?v=FaILnmUYS_U) by jdh.
-I am still figuring out long term goals, but would either like to eventually develop and application for the OS and/or be able to develop mortem-os under the OS itself.
+I am still figuring out long term goals, but would either like to eventually develop an application for the OS and/or be able to develop mortem-os under the OS itself.

 I am using the https://wiki.osdev.org resource to create this OS.